 From 2016 until 2022, Dr. Chung served as the sole esophageal surgeon for the South East Ontario Health Region.
 In 2018, he established the first Esophagogastric Diagnostic Assessment Program (EDAP) at Kingston Health Sciences Centre (KHSC), shaping the future of esophageal cancer management in Southeast Ontario.
 He is pivotal as an Advisor for the Thoracic Cancers Advisory Committee of Cancer Care Ontario (CCO), contributing to developing the inaugural CCO Esophageal Cancer Pathway Map in 2019.
 Furthermore, he has championed surgical excellence as the Chair of the Quality Improvement and Patient Safety Committee for the Department of Surgery.
 From 2018 until 2022, Dr. Chung was the Surgeon Champion at KHSC as part of the American College of Surgeons National Surgical Quality Improvement Program.

 As a medical educator, Dr. Chung has mentored learners at every stage of their medical journey.
 His leadership in the MD Program (Undergraduate Medical Education) at Queen's University stands out for its excellence.
 In 2023, he assumed the role of Director of Interprofessional Education, a testament to his collaborative spirit.
-Driven by his vision, he chairs the QHS Interprofessional Education Curricular Subcommittee, pioneering the creation of a shared interprofessional curriculum between the School of Nursing, Medicine, and Rehabilitation Therapy.
-Under his visionary guidance, Queen's University is set to become the vanguard of interprofessional education in North America.
-Additionally, Dr. Chung serves as the Director of Equity, Diversity, Inclusion, Indigeneity, and Accessibility (EDIIA).
-Under his leadership, he established the first MD Program EDIIA Committee at Queen’s University, fostering inclusivity and empowerment for every medical student at Queen's University.
+Driven by his vision, he is collaborating with Interprofessional Leads from the School of Nursing and School of Rehabilitation Therapy to pioneer a 20% shared interprofessional curriculum between the School of Nursing, Medicine, and Rehabilitation Therapy.
+Under their visionary guidance, Queen's University is set to become the vanguard of interprofessional education in North America.

 Dr. Chung has been honoured with numerous awards, including the Southeastern Academic Medical Organization (SEAMO) Endowed Scholarship and Education Grant in 2021 and 2022.
 He was awarded the Queen Elizabeth II Graduate Scholarship in Science and Technology in 2022.
 Furthermore, the Canadian Association for Medical Education recognized his commitment and passion for health professions education with the Rising Star Certificate of Excellence in 2022.